sufyan-ashraf/nextjs-image-gallery-with-cloudinary/README.md

 # Next.js & Cloudinary example app

 This example shows how to create an image gallery site using Next.js and cloudinary.
-Here you can see live example [a link](https://nextjs-image-gallery-with-cloudinary-beryl.vercel.app)
+Here you can see live example [nextjs-image-gallery-with-cloudinary](https://nextjs-image-gallery-with-cloudinary-beryl.vercel.app)

 ## How to use